Food Allergy Center

 What causes food allergies

 Diagnosing food allergies begins with looking for consistent, reproducible symptoms after consuming a small amount of a particular food.
 If symptoms improve after eliminating the food from the diet and reoccur with reintroduction, an allergy is likely.
-Skin or blood testing may be the next step.
-However, since these methods can produce false positives, oral food challenges, a process where the suspected food is ingested by the patient while being closely monitored by a trained specialist, remain the gold standard for confirming a food allergy.

 Before your appointment, please remember:

 If your child takes an antihistamine, have them stop seven days before their appointment.
+Antihistamine medications include: